NeutralAXIS/NeutralAXIS.github.io/docs/ETABS/ETABS API/4_Gridlines.md

 ### **Explanation of the Code**:

 #### **Grid Parameters**:
-The function `SapModel.File.NewGridOnly()` accepts the following parameters:
+The function `EtabsModel.File.NewGridOnly()` accepts the following parameters:
 | Parameter             | Type   | Description                                                 |
 |-----------------------|--------|-------------------------------------------------------------|
 | `number_stories`       | int    | Total number of stories (floors) in the building.           |